alonitac/DevOpsMay22/exercises/jenkins_ex1.md

 In your Jenkins server, the following pipelines should be created under `dev` folder:

 - The `botBuild` Pipeline - responsible to build the Bot app.
-The Jenkinsfile is **partially** implemented under `infra/jenkins/dev/BotBuild.Jenkinsfile`.
+The Jenkinsfile is partially implemented under `infra/jenkins/dev/BotBuild.Jenkinsfile`.
 Complete the `TODO`s.
 This pipeline should be triggered upon changes in `bot/` directory or any other file you may find related to the bot app.
 - The `botDeploy` Pipeline - responsible to deploy the Bot app.
-The Jenkinsfile is **completely** implemented under `infra/jenkins/dev/BotDeploy.Jenkinsfile`.
-Don't change it, only review and make sure you understand everything.
+The Jenkinsfile is partially implemented under `infra/jenkins/dev/BotDeploy.Jenkinsfile`.
+You should create the k8s YAML manifest for the Bot app and replace `<path-to-bot-yaml-k8s-manifest>` with your YAML file (create k8s YAMLs under `infra/k8s`).
 - The `workerBuild` Pipeline - responsible to build the Worker app.
 The Jenkinsfile configured under `infra/jenkins/dev/WorkerBuild.Jenkinsfile`.
 You should implement it.
 This pipeline should be triggered upon changes in `worker/` directory or any other file you may find related to the worker app.
 - The `workerDeploy` Pipeline - responsible to deploy the Worker app.
-The Jenkinsfile is **partially** implemented under `infra/jenkins/dev/WorkerDeploy.Jenkinsfile`.
+The Jenkinsfile is partially implemented under `infra/jenkins/dev/WorkerDeploy.Jenkinsfile`.

 #### Notes for `dev` pipelines